-In one chapter of the Keroro Gunsou manga, Natsumi is called in to deal with one of Keroro's invasion schemes that involved exploiting Earthlings' dependency on cattle, which somehow lead to Giroro being turned into a minotaur-esque half-cow, half-Keronian monster and going on a rampage in the Keronian base.
+- In one chapter of the Sgt.
+Frog manga, Natsumi is called in to deal with one of Keroro's invasion schemes that involved exploiting Earthlings' dependency on cattle, which somehow lead to Giroro being turned into a minotaur-esque half-cow, half-Keronian monster and going on a rampage in the Keronian base.
 When Mom brings home hamburgers for dinner later that day, Natsumi feels inspired to do this trope.

-Fullmetal Alchemist: Brotherhood has Ed and Al stuck on an island by their alchemy teacher in a flashback.
+- Fullmetal Alchemist: Brotherhood has Ed and Al stuck on an island in a flashback.
 They catch a rabbit and apologize for killing it, thanking it for extending their lives.